PentHertz/RF-Swift/README.md

 	  -i, --image string     image (by default: 'myrfswift:latest')

-By default, you can the command without arguments if you want to start the `/bin/bash` interpreter and use the default image tag name, and with default environement diplay variable.
+By default, you can the command without arguments if you want to start the `/bin/bash` interpreter and use the default image tag name, and with default envirnement display variable.

 ### Not able to see some devices